ministryofjustice/send-legal-mail-to-prisons/README.md

 To start the main services excluding the example typescript template app:

-`docker-compose up redis hmpps-auth nomins-user-roles-api prison-register`
+`docker-compose up redis hmpps-auth nomis-user-roles-api prison-register`

 Install dependencies using `npm install`, ensuring you are using >= `Node v14.x`